ITU-DASYALab/public/IoT_2019/getting_data_from_TTN.md

 ## from influxdb

-you could also get data from our influxdb - like so: (add)
+you could also get data from our influxdb - but currently, we will not let you :)

 ## integration on TTN

-or be added to the TTN app and add your own integration - ask us. you could for example send data to your own URL or such.
+you can be added to the TTN app and add your own integration - ask us. you could for example send data to your own URL or such.

 https://www.thethingsnetwork.org/docs/applications/